eduNEXT/tutor-contrib-celery/README.md

     - cms_custom_queue
 ```

-This plugin also provides a setting to directly route LMS/CMS tasks to an specific queue:
+This plugin also provides a setting to directly route LMS/CMS tasks to an specific queue.
+It can extends/overrides
+the default `EXPLICIT_QUEUES` setting:

 ```yaml
 CELERY_LMS_EXPLICIT_QUEUES: